ericktgarcia/CS205FinalProject/README.md

 	t = t_i #cool temperature`
 ```
 ## Benchmarking
-To evaluate the speed-up of the parallel algorithm we optimized a set of random Markov Chain microsimulation models.
-We defined Markov Chains of different sizes N=3, 10, 32  (i.e. # parameters = 9, 100, 1024), and ran each chain with 100,000 individuals.
+To evaluate the speed-up of the parallel algorithm we optimized a set of random Markov Chain microsimulation models written in Java.
+We defined Markov Chains of different sizes *N*=3, 10, 32  (i.e. # parameters = 9, 100, 1024), and ran each chain with 100,000 individuals.
+We used Java multi-threading (2 cores) to run the individuals in parallel within each model for faster performance.

 We used an increasing number of Markov states to benchmark the parallel performance with respect to increasing model complexity.
-As the state space grows the number of parameters grows O2, yielding a highly dimensional parameter space to optimize over.
+As the state space grows the number of parameters grows O^2, yielding a highly dimensional parameter space to optimize.
-For each size N we generated 1,000 random target state distributions and optimized the parameters via coupled simulated annealing with k=1, 2, 4, 8 chains
+For each size *N* we generated 1,000 random target state distributions (i.e. 1,000 trials) and optimized the parameters via coupled simulated annealing with *k*=1, 2, 4, 8 chains, where *k*=1 corresponds to the sequential algorithm.
-We calculated the average score by iteration
-We also calculated speed-up by ‘terminating’ each recorded chain once a score below a specified threshold was reached
+We calculated the average and minimum score across all runs for each search iteration.
+We also estimated the expected speed-up by ‘terminating’ each recorded chain once a score below a specified threshold was reached.

 ### Random Markov Chain
-We defined Markov Chains of different sizes N=3, 10, 32  (i.e. # parameters =9, 100, 1024), and ran each chain with 100,000 individuals.
 A random Markov chain is defined by a random (square) transition matrix.
 ![Markov Chain](/images/markov.png)
 For each chain we randomly generated a target state distribution at cycle 50:

 <a href="https://www.codecogs.com/eqnedit.php?latex=S^*&space;=&space;[s_0^*^{50},&space;s_1^*^{50},&space;...&space;,s_{N-1}^*^{50}]&space;s.t.&space;\sum_{i=0}^{N-1}&space;s_i^*=1" target="_blank"><img src="https://latex.codecogs.com/gif.latex?S^*&space;=&space;[s_0^*^{50},&space;s_1^*^{50},&space;...&space;,s_{N-1}^*^{50}]&space;s.t.&space;\sum_{i=0}^{N-1}&space;s_i^*=1" title="S^* = [s_0^*^{50}, s_1^*^{50}, ... ,s_{N-1}^*^{50}] s.t. \sum_{i=0}^{N-1} s_i^*=1" /></a>

-With current parameter set (i.e. transition matrix T), run 100,000 individuals through the Markov chain to estimate:
+With the current parameter set (i.e. transition matrix T), we ran 100,000 individuals through the Markov chain to estimate:
 <a href="https://www.codecogs.com/eqnedit.php?latex=\hat{S}=[\hat{s}_0^{50},\hat{s}_1^{50},...,\hat{s}_{N-1}^{50}]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\hat{S}=[\hat{s}_0^{50},\hat{s}_1^{50},...,\hat{s}_{N-1}^{50}]" title="\hat{S}=[\hat{s}_0^{50},\hat{s}_1^{50},...,\hat{s}_{N-1}^{50}]" /></a>

-We then calculate the distance score:
+We then calculated the distance (loss) score:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\hat{D}=\left&space;\|&space;S^*-\hat{S}&space;\right&space;\|_2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\hat{D}=\left&space;\|&space;S^*-\hat{S}&space;\right&space;\|_2" title="\hat{D}=\left \| S^*-\hat{S} \right \|_2" /></a>

 ## Results
-Here we plot the mean and minimum scores by search iteration for each size of Markov Chain and coupling size *k*.
+Here we plot the mean and minimum scores by search iteration (across the 1,000 trials) for each size *N* of Markov Chain and coupling size *k*.
 We also plot the expected speed-up (i.e. number of iterations to reach a certain score) at different score thresholds.

 ![3 states](/images/S3.png)
 ![10 states](/images/S10.png)